Real-time Cancer Profiling

 AI Biomarkers for Lung Cancer*

-Detecting oncogenic driver mutations in NSCLC based on tumor tissue images
+Detecting oncogenic driver mutations and biomarkers in NSCLC based on tumor tissue images

-Lung cancer ranks among the most common cancers and is the leading cause of cancer death globally.
+Lung cancer is one of the most prevalent malignancies and the leading cause of cancer-related mortality worldwide.

 > 73%

-of lung cancer patients are getting adequate biomarker testing2
+of patients are getting adequate biomarker testing 2

 > 64%

-Quick treatment is essential, but many cancer patients don’t get the right initial care.
+Quick treatment is essential, but many patients don’t get the right initial care.
+Most cancer patients wait weeks for treatment,

-This is often because genomic profiling, which helps decide the best therapy, takes too long-usually 3 to 5 weeks.
+or start chemotherapy, because genomic profiling, which helps decide the best therapy, takes too long – usually 3 to 5 weeks.

 Biomarkers recommended by the NCCN today